BakiTheGrappler91/Duck/README.md

-# 🦆 Duck - A Lightweight Git-Like Version Control CLI
+# 🦆 Duck - A Lightweight Git-Like Version Control System

 **Duck** is a simple, educational version control system inspired by Git.
 It's built using Node.js and lets you initialize a repository, add files to a staging area, commit changes, and view commit history — all from the command line.